 A student with no previous degree or transfer credits who attends full time, 12 semester hour credits per term or typically three courses per term, can complete this program in approximately three years.

-Click on the Catalog to view the Bachelor of Science in Biomedical Sciences course list.
+View the Bachelor of Science in Biomedical Sciences

 How is Hodges University’s Biomedical Sciences Program Different?